 Get your free complete guide & checklist on How to Write, Optimize and Promote Blog Posts

-Things to Check on your Blog Post Before you Hit the Publish Button
+12 Things to do Before & After You Hit the Publish Button for Blog Post

-- How To . . . is something many people ask and actually enter as search phrases into the search engines.
-Use these for basic help content, that gives advise for frequently asked questions or for a Step-by-Step Guide.
+How To . . . is something many people ask and actually enter as search phrases into the search engines.
+Use these for basic help content, that gives advice for frequently asked questions or for a Step-by-Step Guide.

-- Freebies: A Free Checklist, Whitepaper, Step-by-Step guide, Infographice, Template is always tempting
+Freebies: A Free Checklist, Whitepaper, Step-by-Step guide, Infographic, Template is always tempting

 Your Magic Headline Formula

-If you are looking for a Magic Headline Formula, try this one: Take your Keywords and than add one or two or tree of the following headline catalysts:
+If you are looking for a magic headline formula, try this one: Take your Keywords and then add one or two or three of the following headline catalysts:

 Tools to use for creating perfect headlines